FBI says a Louisiana resident assisted Hamas and lied on his US visa application

 On his U.S. visa application, Al-Muhtadi denied he had ever been involved in terrorist activities, and became a legal permanent resident in 2024, the complaint says.

-The complaint says the agent requested an arrest warrant for Al-Muhtadi Oct.
+The complaint says the agent requested an arrest warrant for Al-Muhtadi on Oct.
 6, but does not specify when and where he was taken into custody.
 The complaint says he could face charges for visa fraud and for conspiring to provide support for a foreign terrorist organization.

 Inmate records show someone with the same name and age is being held at St. Martin Parish Correctional Center, near Lafayette.
 He was scheduled to appear in federal court Friday morning.